mandliors/GaeGebra/README.md

 # Documentation
 GaeGebra is a coordinate geometry application inspired by GeoGebra.
-Written in C99 using SDL2.
+It was written in C99 using SDL2 and uses the AddressSanitizer.
 Here is a short documentation, but if you want to dive deeper into the source code, you can find a pdf in the docs folder that contains a short description about the functions and structures.
 # Coordinate geomertry
 ## Coordinate system